National Contest

 Do I need a chaperone?

 Yes, all students need a chaperone throughout the contest week.
 You will list the chaperone in your student account when you register.
 Chaperones are responsible for the behavior of the students in their charge.
 If you are staying in the dorms, you will need to list a chaperone who will be with you in the dorms when you register for housing.
-Chaperones do not need to register separately.
+Chaperones do not need to register for the National Contest separately.

 What safety measures are in place at the University of Maryland, College Park?